Anacostia River: Pollution

 One of the biggest problems facing the Anacostia River is raw sewage that enters the river and its tributaries.
 During rainstorms, the river receives discharges of untreated sewage due to the city's antiquated combined sewer system.
 The sewage creates a public health threat because of fecal coliform bacteria and other pathogens; it also impairs water quality and can create hypoxic conditions that lead to large fish kills.

 According to Rianna Murray et al. and a study from the NOAA Office of Response and Restoration, many citizens living along the Anacostia River have been exposed to water pollution.
 One study done on recreational exposure to pollution along the river showed that many people reported "exposure to water while canoeing, kayaking, rowing, rafting, and paddling, and members of this group also reported getting water in their mouth while recreating."
 This exposure to polluted water has potential adverse effects on the health of individuals and their community.

-The Anacostia Watershed Society (AWS) sued the District of Columbia Water and Sewer Authority (DCWASA) in 1999 for allowing more than 2 e9USgal of combined sewage and urban runoff (stormwater) to flow into the river via its antiquated combined sewer overflow system.
-In settling the lawsuit, WASA agreed to invest $140 million on pump station rehabilitation, pipe cleaning and maintenance and public notices of overflows.
+The Anacostia Watershed Society (AWS) sued the District of Columbia Water and Sewer Authority (DC Water) in 1999 for allowing more than 2 e9USgal of combined sewage and urban runoff (stormwater) to flow into the river via its antiquated combined sewer overflow system.
+In settling the lawsuit, DC Water agreed to invest $140 million on pump station rehabilitation, pipe cleaning and maintenance and public notices of overflows.

 In late 2004, AWS and other organizations announced plans to sue the Washington Suburban Sanitary Commission (WSSC), the sewage authority in Maryland, over similar problems with river contamination from the Maryland suburbs.
 According to WSSC, more than 4 e6USgal of raw sewage were released into Anacostia tributaries between January 2001 and June 2004.

 Mitigation of sewage overflows

 Under a stormwater discharge permit issued by the U.S. Environmental Protection Agency (EPA), the D.C. government is implementing a stormwater management program to improve water quality in the Anacostia.
 The governments of Montgomery County and Prince George's County also operate stormwater management programs.

-In response to the litigation, in 2011 DCWASA began building a large system of sewage storage tunnels to reduce combined sewer overflow.
+In response to the litigation, in 2011 DC Water began building a large system of sewage storage tunnels to reduce combined sewer overflow.
 Four deep storage tunnels next to the Anacostia and Potomac Rivers will reduce overflows to the Anacostia by 98 percent, and 96 percent system-wide.
 The first segment of the tunnel system, 7 mi in length, opened in 2018.
 (The city's overall "Clean Rivers" project, projected to cost $2.6 billion, includes other components, such as reducing stormwater flows.)
-The remaining segments of the Anacostia storage system were completed in September 2023 and will reduce sewage overflows by 98 percent.
+The remaining segments of the Anacostia storage system were completed in September 2023.
 The major structure is a 12500 ft long, 23 ft diameter reinforced concrete tunnel, buried approximately 80 to 120 feet deep.
-The overall Clean Rivers project will comprise over 18 mi of tunnels with a storage capacity of 157 e6USgal.
+The Clean Rivers project is scheduled for completion in 2030 and will comprise over 18 mi of tunnels with a storage capacity of 157 e6USgal.